JanneRautakorpi/DigitalFabrication/README.md

-Course project for course Principles of Digital Fabrication (University of Oulu, 2024).
+Course project for Principles of Digital Fabrication (University of Oulu, 2024).
 * Measurement fox.
 Uses rotary encoder to measure driven distance and prints it on LCD display.
 * Raspberry Pi Pico, written in Python.